indolem/indolem/dependency_parsing/README.md

 ## Experiment

-We modify [NeuroNLP2](https://github.com/XuezheMax/NeuroNLP2) and use Stanford Deep BiAffine Parser [_Deep Biaffine Attention for Neural Dependency Parsing_](https://arxiv.org/abs/1611.01734).
+We modify [NeuroNLP2](https://github.com/XuezheMax/NeuroNLP2) and use [_Deep Biaffine Attention for Neural Dependency Parsing_](https://arxiv.org/abs/1611.01734).
 By Timothy Dozat, Christopher D. Manning.
 In ICLR 2017.

 #### Requirements for NeuroNLP2